UGentBiomath/COVID19-Model/data/README.md

 #### QALY model

-##### Core
+##### life_table_model

 + `Life_table_Belgium_2019.csv` contains the death rate (mu_x) at a given age for the Belgian population as of 2019.
-Extracted from `data/covid19_DTM/raw/QALY_model/core/Life_tables_Belgium.xls`.
+Extracted from `data/covid19_DTM/raw/QALY_model/life_table_model/Life_tables_Belgium.xls`.
 + `QoL_scores_Belgium_2018_v3.csv` contains age-stratified quality-of-life scores for the Belgian population calculated from the 2018 health survey under the EuroQOL 5 scale.
-+ `hospital_data_qaly.xlsx` contains the total reported costs of hospital healthcare in Belgium per disease group as well as the estimated cost per QALY gained for the same groups.
 + `De_Wilder_QoL_scores.xlsx` contains three datasheets: 1) QoL_scores, 2) prevalence_comorbidities and 3) SMR.
 The QoL_scores sheet contains the quality-of-life (QoL) scores per number of chronical diseases, extrapolated from `data/covid19_DTM/raw/QALY_model/core/De_Wilder_QoL_scores.xlsx` into the ten nine-year age-strata of the BIOMATH COVID-19 SEIQRD model.
 The prevalence_comorbidities sheet contains the chronical disease distribution of the Belgian population, extrapolated from the distribution in `data/covid19_DTM/raw/QALY_model/core/De_Wilder_QoL_scores.xlsx` into the ten nine-year age-strata of the BIOMATH COVID-19 SEIQRD model.
 The column `rel_risk_Charlson` comes from the following study by Charlson et. al, 1994 (https://pubmed.ncbi.nlm.nih.gov/7722560/).
 The column `weighted_sum` contains the weighted sums of the average comorbidity profile with the `rel_risk_Charlson`.
 The `SMR` sheet contains an estimate of the "Standardized Mortality Ratio" per age group and is obtained by scaling the `rel_risk_Charlson` column with the `weighted_sum` column in the `prevalence_comorbidities` sheet.

+##### long_COVID

++ `average_QALY_losses.csv` Contains the total number of QALYs lost to long-COVID upon infection at age `x in [0, 105]` for the following COVID-19 severities: 1) Non-hospitalised (with AD), 2) Non-hospitalised (no AD), 3) Cohort, 4) IC.
+Computed using the script `path/to/script`.

 ##### Postponement of non-COVID-19 care

-+ `costs_hospital_belgium.csv` I don't know where this comes from, this must be checked.
-+ `MZG 20XX.xlsx` contains for every patient hospitalized in the Ghent University Hospital during year 20XX the 1) Type of hospitalization, 2) Age of the patient (binned per 5 years age), 3) Date of hospitalization, date of hospital discharge, 4) Pathology (MDC classification).
-These data are confidential, contact tijs.alleman@ugent.be if their use is necessary.
++ `hospital_stays_costs_BE.xlsx` contains a formatted version of the files found in `data/covid19_DTM/raw/QALY_model/postponement_non_covid_care/technische_cel_verwerking _gegevens_ziekenhuizen`.
+Contains two sheets: 1) The number of hospital stays in Belgium, 2) The total costs of treatment in Belgium.
+Data from 2017, 2018, 2019 are averaged as a baseline.
+Data from 2020 are compared to the baseline.
+The number of treatments was reduced with 9% in 2020.

++ `hospital_yearly_QALYs.xlsx` contains from the mean, lower and upper estimates of the Willingness-to-Pay threshold (WTP) and elasticity per disease group found in `data/covid19_DTM/raw/QALY_model/postponement_non_covid_care/hec03946-sup-0001-supplementary material.docx`.
+Contains the yearly costs given to hospital treatment in Belgium, averaged 2017-2019, from `data/covid19_DTM/interim/QALY_model/postponement_non_covid_care/hospital_stays_costs_BE.xlsx`.
+These data are used to compute the yearly number of QALYs gained in Belgium by treating these diseases: `QALYs = Cost/(-elasticity*WTP)`.

+###### UZG

+These data are confidential.

++ `MZG_2016_2021.csv` contains the absolute number of patients present in the Ghent University Hospital per Major Diagnostic Group from 2016 to 2021.
++ `2020_2021_normalized.csv` contains the number of treated patients per Major Diagnostic Group during the 2020-2021 COVID-19 pandemic, normalized with the prepandemic baseline.

 #### Sciensano